tomzcn/printself-like-tiddlywiki/README.md

 open unziped "printself-like-tiddlywiki.html" file.

-type in some letters in text area.
+type in some letters in input area.

-click "write".
+hit return key.

 refresh the webpage.